KoslickiLab/dnds_using_fmh_reproducibles/helper_scripts/simulate/README.md

 | negative_selection_queries_{len}_{prate}.fna | Negative selection was applied using the same mutation p rate. |
 | negative_selection_translated_queries_{len}_{prate}.faa | The negative selected nucleotide sequence was translated to a protein sequence. |

+# References

+[1] Nei, M., & Gojobori, T. (1986).
+Simple methods for estimating the numbers of synonymous and nonsynonymous nucleotide substitutions.
+Molecular Biology and Evolution, 3(5), 418–426.